thybag/quick-spot/readme.md

 Quickspot is a fast, flexible JSON powered in-memory search.

-This Quick-spot is free to use and licensed under the MIT license.
+This Quickspot is free to use and licensed under the MIT license.

 ## Quick start